 Animal adoption saves lives.
-Between 20 and 30 percent of dogs and cats are adopted from shelters, according to the ASPCA.
+It is estimated that 36 percent of dogs and 43 percent of cats are adopted from an animal shelter or rescue, according to the American Pet Products Association.
 These lucky pets get a new lease on life, but what about their smaller counterparts?

-Most people think of pet stores when they decide to add a ferret, chinchilla, guinea pig, rabbit hamster, gerbil, mouse, or rat to their family.
-They don't realize that many animal shelters handle pocket pets and that there are many other adoption sources.
+Most people think of pet stores when they decide to add a ferret, chinchilla, guinea pig, rabbit, hamster, gerbil, mouse, or rat to their family.
+They don't realize that many animal shelters handle pocket pets, and there are many other adoption sources, too.

 01 of 04

 Most people think of Craigslist as a place to find cars, furniture, and apartments, but it has a thriving category for pet rehoming, too.
 Sure, you'll find lots of cats and dogs, but there are plenty of pocket pets among the listings.

 If you're looking for a rabbit, guinea pig, ferret, or even smaller animals like rats, mice, gerbils, and hamsters, check out Craigslist and other online classified ad sites.
 If you have pet stores in your area, you'll have unwanted animals bought on a whim and owners desperate to rehome them.

 One advantage of getting your pocket pet on Craigslist is that it might come with all its supplies.

 Beware, however, that although the terms of service forbid breeders and sales, many pose as people trying to re-home accidental litters.
 You can usually spot them when you're aware of this tactic.
 It's a good idea to see the pet in-person prior to purchasing it.

 Small Animal Rescues